-You should register the death as soon as possible in the usual way.
+You should register the death as soon as possible.

 Most people choose to use a funeral director.
 Friends, family, clergy or your doctor may be able to suggest local funeral directors with a good reputation for you to use.
 If not, most local companies are listed in the Yellow Pages.
 Remember, their charges can vary considerably and you may want to get more than one quote to compare costs.
 It is best to choose a funeral director who is a member of one of the following trade associations.
 Both organisations have codes of practice and members must give you a price list when asked.

 Council cemeteries and crematoriums in Surrey are run by the district and borough councils.
 You will need to contact them to make arrangements for a burial or cremation.
 They may also be able to give you advice on alternative funeral arrangements.

 If you are on a low income and need help to pay for a funeral you are arranging, you may be able to get a funeral payment.
 How much you get depends on your circumstances and if you qualify.
 Please visit the Gov.uk web site.